atippe/aki-project/experiments/experiment_3/README.md

 ## Overview
 This experiment presents an enhanced LSTM model implementation with improved code structure, comprehensive logging, and expanded datasets.
 A key improvement is the proper train/validation/test split for more robust evaluation.

+## Conclusion

+- The LSTM model showed significantly better performance for ETH/USD (R² = 0.99) compared to BTC/USD (R² = 0.77)
+- ETH predictions were more accurate with lower relative errors (MAPE: 2.09% vs 10.67% for BTC)
+- ETH typically trades in a narrower absolute price range compared to BTC, which may have contributed to the model's better performance
+- Both models demonstrated strong capabilities in tracking general price trends, but struggled with extreme price movements

 ## Dataset
 - Source:
   - [ETH/USD Data](https://www.kaggle.com/datasets/imranbukhari/comprehensive-ethusd-1m-data)